eunomia-bpf/bpf-developer-tutorial/src/15-javagc/README_en.md

 Additionally, we have also introduced some basic knowledge and practical techniques related to Java GC, USDT, and eBPF.
 This knowledge and skills are valuable for developers who want to delve into the field of network and system performance analysis.

-If you would like to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> to get more examples and the complete tutorial.
+If you would like to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> to get more examples and the complete tutorial.